Hunter Adom Wallace

 has Lyme disease.

-Then why do I still feel symptoms after fourteen years?
+Then why do I feel symptoms after fourteen years?

 Brain fog, nerve pain, shaky hands, gut’s clogged;